w3c/trusted-types/explainer.md

     These types should be pretty minimal in nature, making them polyfillable in browsers that don't support them natively.

-2. Enumerate all the XSS sinks we wish to protect, and overload each of them with a variant that accepts the matching type.
-For example, `Element.innerHTML`'s setter could accept `(DOMString or TrustedHTML)`, and we could overload `document.write(DOMString)` with `document.write(TrustedHTML)`.
+2. Enumerate all the sinks we wish to protect, and overload each of them with a variant that accepts the matching type.
+For example, `Element.innerHTML`'s setter could accept `TrustedHTML`, and we could overload `document.write(DOMString)` with `document.write(TrustedHTML)`.

     As above, this mechanism should be polyfillable; the polyfilled types define stringifiers which would enable them to be automatically cast into strings when called on existing setters.

 3. Introduce a mechanism for disabling the raw string version of each of the sinks identified above.
-For example, `Content-Security-Policy: trusted-types` header could cause the `innerHTML` setter to throw a `TypeError` if a raw string was passed in.
+For example, to signify that the application opts into DOM XSS sink protection `Content-Security-Policy: require-trusted-types-for 'script'` header could be used: This causes the `innerHTML` setter to throw a `TypeError` if a raw string was passed in.

-    This is possible to polyfill for many setters and methods, apart from the ones that aren't marked as [`[Unforgeable]`](https://heycam.github.io/webidl/#Unforgeable).
+    This is possible to polyfill for many setters and methods, apart from the ones that are marked as [`[Unforgeable]`](https://heycam.github.io/webidl/#Unforgeable).

+    This approach could later be extended to cover other types of risky and easy to misuse APIs (e.g. to cover CSS-based data exfiltration attacks).

 ### Trusted Types

+We identified three types that match the different contexts relevant for DOM XSS:

 *   **TrustedHTML**: This type would be used to represent a trusted snippet that could be passed into an HTML context.

     ```webidl
     interface TrustedHTML {
-      stringifier;
-    }
-    ```

-*   **TrustedURL**: This type would be used to represent a trusted URL that could be used to load non-scripting resources or navigate a frame.

-    ```webidl
-    interface TrustedURL {
       stringifier;
     }
     ```